beardenx/LiteRadar/README.md

 9. Extract any URLs from the source code

 ## Dependencies (go)
-go is the only dependency.(Check your go version)
+go is the only dependency (Check your go version)
    ```bash
     go version
    ```